arthurgeron/eslint-plugin-react-usememo/docs/rules/require-usememo-children.md

 ## When Not To Use It

-If the child elements are simple types (strings, numbers) or the parent doesn't often re-render, then using `React.useMemo()` might be overkill and could even lead to worse performance.
+If the child elements are simple types (strings, numbers) or the parent doesn't often re-render, then using `useMemo()` might be overkill and could even lead to worse performance.
 Therefore, it's better to turn off this rule in such cases.

 > For more examples and detailed explanation, refer to the eslint-plugin-react-memo-children [readme](https://github.com/myorg/eslint-plugin-react-memo-children).